IndustryEssentials/ymir/docs/en-us/README.md

 # Usage Process

 The usage flow of YMIR system is generally divided into two categories, one is the meta-operation of the system, including data management, processing, analysis, labeling, and model training, diagnosis, deployment and other functions, the whole process is visualized and easy to operate.
 Other one is the iterative process provided by the system, which breaks down the key steps in model training and helps users fill in the data to support them in optimizing the model and obtaining the final training results.
-To learn more about iteration-related operations, please jump to [[#Model iteration]].
+To learn more about iteration-related operations, please jump to [Model iteration](en-us/README.md#model-iteration).

 We will talk about each step in detail next, and if you have any other questions, please email us at contact.viesc@gmail.com.